 Age-related hearing loss is incredibly common.
-Statistics estimate that one in five UK adults suffer from some degree of hearing loss – including 40% of over 50s – making it one of the most common health conditions among adults.
+Statistics estimate that one in five UK adults suffers from some degree of hearing loss – including 40% of over 50s – making it one of the most common health conditions.

-We all know that looking after our hearing is important and, while many of us would like to improve it – you may be unsure how to do this.
+We all know that looking after our hearing is important, but many of us may be unsure how to do this.

 1. Turn down the volume